wp-plugins/quick-paypal-payments/readme.txt

 If it all goes wrong, just reinstall the plugin and start again.
 If you need help then [contact me](http://quick-plugins.com/quick-paypal-payments/).

 == Changelog ==

+= 3.8 =
+*	Added field for recurring payment
+*   Added code to allow multiple products/prices
+*   More shortcode options

 = 3.7 =
 *	Better error reporting